 I am new to SQL Server and I have heard the term used in a number of different capacities and in different contexts.
 So, what exactly is it?
 What are the common components?
 How does it work?
 How do people use it?
 I am brand new to the technology, so where do I get started?

-SQL Server is a relational database engine from Microsoft that has been supporting business application for multiple decades.
-Over time Microsoft SQL Server has grown to include a number of new technologies including the items listed below.
+SQL Server is a relational database engine from Microsoft that has been supporting business applications for multiple decades.
+Over time the Microsoft SQL Server relational database management system has grown to include a number of new technologies including the items listed below.
 SQL Server 2019 is the latest version.

-- SQL Server Relational Engine - Data storage, management and query processing
+- SQL Server Relational Engine - Data storage, management and real-time query processing

 - SQL Server Agent - Scheduling and notification engine that ships with the relational engine